Battle of Alam el Halfa: Aftermath

+Analysis

-During the Battle of Alam el Halfa, the Allies suffered 1,750 casualties, compared to 2,930 for the Axis.
-The Allies lost more tanks than the Axis but for the first time in this campaign there was no great disproportion in tank losses.
-Constant harassment by the RAF cost the Panzerarmee Afrika many transport vehicles.
-The battle was the last big offensive undertaken by the Axis in North Africa and the superior firepower of the Allies and their mastery of the skies brought them victory.
-There has been criticism of Montgomery's leadership during the battle, especially his choice to avoid losses, which prevented the British tank formations from trying to finish off the Afrika Korps when it was strung out between the minefields and Alam Halfa.
+The battle was the last big offensive undertaken by the Axis in North Africa and the superior firepower of the Allies and their air supremacy brought them victory.
+There has been criticism of Montgomery's leadership during the battle, especially his decision to avoid losses, which prevented the British tank formations from trying to finish off the Afrika Korps when it was strung out between the minefields and Alam Halfa.
 Friedrich von Mellenthin in Panzer Battles painted a dramatic picture of Panzer divisions, paralysed by lack of fuel, under constant bombardment and awaiting a British onslaught.

 Montgomery pointed out that the Eighth Army was in a process of reformation with the arrival of new, untrained units and was not ready to take the offensive.
 Nor was his army yet prepared for a 1600 mi pursuit were they to break through, which had caused both sides to fail to end the desert campaign, after gaining tactical success.
 Montgomery did not want his tanks wasted on futile attacks against Rommel's anti-tank screen, something that had frequently happened in the past, handing the initiative to the Axis forces.
-Rommel complained to Kesselring, "The swine isn't attacking!".
-Montgomery's refusal kept his forces intact and the Eighth Army accumulated supplies for the offensive in October that came to be known as the Second Battle of El Alamein.
+Rommel complained to Kesselring, "The swine isn't attacking!"
+Montgomery kept his forces intact and the Eighth Army accumulated supplies for the offensive in October that came to be known as the Second Battle of El Alamein.

+Casualties

+During the Battle of Alam el Halfa, the Allies suffered 1,750 casualties, compared to 2,930 for the Axis.
+The Allies lost more tanks than the Axis but for the first time in this campaign there was no great disproportion in tank losses.
+Constant harassment by the RAF cost the Panzerarmee Afrika many transport vehicles.